 THIRA/SPR

-The RDPO coordinates completion and submission of the Threat and Hazard Identification and Risk Assessment (THIRA) and the Stakeholder Preparedness Review (SPR) on behalf of the Portland Metro Region.
+The RDPO coordinates completion and submission of FEMA’s Threat and Hazard Identification and Risk Assessment (THIRA) and the Stakeholder Preparedness Review (SPR) on behalf of the Portland Metro Region.

 The Threat and Hazard Identification and Risk Assessment (THIRA) is a risk assessment process that helps develop a shared understanding of risks, set regional performance outcomes and targets, and identify resource requirements aligned with the National Preparedness Goal’s 32 Core Capabilities.
-It is submitted to FEMA once every three years.
+It is typically updated once every three years.

 The Stakeholder Preparedness Review (SPR) is a self-assessment of a jurisdiction’s current capability levels against the targets identified in the THIRA.
 It is submitted to FEMA annually.